PositivePerson/PositivePerson/README.md

 - 💞️ I’m looking for a job
 - 📫 How to reach me: Linkedin or Gmail

 Which projects were made during courses?
--ContactKeeper
+· ContactKeeper
--Courses-administrator
+· Courses-administrator
--Logs-noter
+· Logs-noter
--Github-finder
+· Github-finder
--YelpCamp
+· YelpCamp
--MuseumOfCandy
+· MuseumOfCandy
--CircleSite
+· CircleSite

 ...and the rest are my own projects:)